J-1 Visa Benefits Sales Executive Jobs

 Can the 2-year home residency requirement affect my plans after a Benefits Sales Executive J-1 program?

-Yes, if your J-1 program is government-funded or your home country is on the exchange visitor skills list, you may be required to return home for two years before switching to H-1B or another immigrant-path visa.
+Yes, if your J-1 program is government-funded or your home country is on the exchange visitor skills list, you may be required to return home for two years before switching to H-1B visa or another immigrant-path visa.
 Confirm your requirement status with your designated sponsor early, ideally before accepting a host employer's offer, to plan accordingly.